qutang/arus/README.md

 `arus[dev]`: These optional component installs dependency supports for running some package and version management functions in the `arus.dev` module.

 `arus[nn]`: The optional component installs dependency supports for PyTorch and Tensorboard, which are required by `arus.models.report` module.
+Note that for Windows, you should install the `torch` package manually using `pip` following the `pytorch.org` instruction.

 ## Get started for development